 No matter where you get your microgreen trays, always make sure you sanitize them before using them.
 If you had issues with fungus or bacteria in the past, or even if you didn’t or aren’t sure, it’s always a good idea to make sure your medium or containers are clean so you’re not spreading that environment around to future plants.

-A lot of “standard” 10×20 trays are 2-3 inches deep, which can make it hard to harvest the greens the way you want them.
+A lot of “standard” 10×20 trays are 2-3 inches deep, which can make it hard to harvest microgreens.

-Bootstrap Farmer is one of the companies that makes shallow trays for microgreens, and I’ll explain more on those towards the bottom of this page.
-This can generally increase yields when you go to harvest as well because you can get a little more of the root system in your product.
+Bootstrap Farmer is one of the companies that makes shallow microgreen trays, both with and without drainage holes so you don’t need to fill up the trays with tons of growing medium.
+This can generally increase yields when you go to harvest as well because you can get a little more of the root system in your product – plus they’re food grade.

 If you’re starting seeds indoors for eventual transplantation into your garden, you’ll probably want to forego the shallow trays for something deeper that can hold more soil and roots at the plant base.